SynTempVision/sdkPipelineTest/RebootLoopTest/TEST_PLAN.md

 2. Does the old/new pipeline fail, what is causing the failure and how can that be eliminated ?
 3. Any difference in Seek enumeration failures between pipelines?
 4. Any other faults/bugs, in either pipeline
+5. Are there performances differences in the test units with suspected bad PoETaps (5V 2.4A)?

 ### Prediction:
 - if the new pipeline is better, it should show fewer/delayed Seek enumeration failures.